MajeedReact/fullstack-todo/README.md

 # Fullstack todo list

-This is a todo list web application where I will be implementing design patterns to solve common problems, it has an API that performs all CRUD operations on a Postgresql database as well as having Angular framework for the frontend.
+Taskable is a todo list web application where I will be implementing design patterns to solve common problems, it has an API that performs all CRUD operations on a Postgresql database as well as having Angular framework for the frontend.

 ## Changelog

 ### for changelog please refer to [Changelog](https://github.com/MajeedReact/fullstack-todo/blob/master/Changelogs.md)

+## Getting started
+1. Clone this repo
+2. cd into API and run `npm install`
+3. cd into frontend-taskable and run `npm install`

+## Starting project
+1. cd into API and run `npm run start` which will start the backend on http://localhost:3000
+2. cd into frontend-taskable and run `ng serve --port 4000` which will start the frontend on http://localhost:4000

 ## <br/>Design patterns that are implemented so far<br/>